Senior Writer: Hiba Ali

 Organizations that use PBX technology may have higher operating costs that include on-site maintenance, software upgrades, licenses, and phone bills.
 The business landline costs alone can be 60% higher than VoIP systems.

 3. Call Quality

 It is imperative to choose a business phone solution that delivers the best call quality!
 The call quality of VoIP phone systems has improved tremendously since the first IP phones came into existence in 1995.
 Now, users can enjoy an excellent experience without any interruptions or dropped calls.

 The voice quality of PBX is as good as virtual phone systems; however, it ultimately depends on the quality of the hardware equipment.
 With the right software and phone equipment, PBX technology is not behind VoIP in terms of call quality.

 One of the best parts about VoIP phone systems is that they are highly scalable; hence they can expand according to the growing size of your business.
 Multiple office branches at different geographical locations can benefit from one VoIP plan, and most service providers can add on extra modules and phone lines at a minimal cost.

 On the other hand, PBX technology is not scalable.
-Users need to add more phone lines and build on to the existing hardware capability that may take time and add on to expenses.
+Users need to add more phone lines and build on to the existing hardware capability which may take time and add to expenses.

 Upgrading a PBX system can be quite challenging as you will need to invest in new hardware and have technicians conduct the upgrade process.
 However, with a VoIP platform, organizations do not need to worry about system upgrades as the service provider handles them.
 Hence, it is much easier to maintain VoIP business phones in comparison to PBX systems.